Tunstad/Hyperprov/README.md

 # Technical guidelines
-Install and Quick Start is based on HLv1_RPiDS - Build Your First Network (BYFN) and the [Hyperledger Fabric v1.0 on a Raspberry Pi Docker Swarm series](http://www.joemotacek.com/hyperledger-fabric-v1-0-on-a-raspberry-pi-docker-swarm-part-4/) written by Joe Motacek.
+The docker compose setup for Raspberry Pi is based on the [repository](https://github.com/Cleanshooter/hyperledger-pi- composer) and [guide](https://www.joemotacek.com/hyperledger-fabric-v1-0-on-a-raspberry-pi-docker-swarm-part-1/) by Joe Motacek.
+The chaincode, client and CA-server implementation is built on top of examples from the official hyperledger [fabric samples](https://github.com/hyperledger/fabric-samples).
+The guidelines assumes you have access to multiple devices, in our case we used four Raspberry Pi 3 B+.

 ## Quick install
 ### Operating System